PREVALENCE: Not common

 OTHER: Red coloration could be confused with the deadly Coral Snake

 QUICK ASSESSMENT 0-10

 The Red Mountain Racer is a docile snake that will rarely bite and generally calms down quickly when handled.
-Capable of biting like all snakes but they have relatively small teeth and don’t pose a threat to humans.
-Observed active mostly during the day and sometimes at night.
+Capable of biting like all snakes but but not quick to do so and they have relatively small teeth so don’t pose a threat to humans.
+Observed active during the day and at night.
 The authors here find them active mostly in the evening and early morning transition periods.
 Documented to eat rodents and assumed to eat small lizard as well.
 Generally seems to prefer cooler temperatures and has displayed burrowing behavior.
 Defensive behavior seems to be relegated to very rare bites and coiling up when caught.
 Not known to ‘play dead’ or take aggressive biting posture.

 Now very rare in Hong Kong the Red Mountain Racer is known to inhabit high elevations sometimes exceeding 800m and seems to prefer cooler temperatures with many sightings occurring in the winter months.
 Can be found on grassy and rocky mountain bluffs as well as high elevations and bamboo groves.